-Mineral sunblocks are notorious for leaving behind a white cast and being difficult to blend into the skin, this is exactly why these ingredients are so protective from the sun’s rays.
+Mineral sunblocks are notorious for leaving behind a white cast and being difficult to blend into the skin, this is exactly why these ingredients are so protective from the sun’s rays and safe sunscreens to use.
 However, to make these products more enjoyable to apply and wear, manufacturers have begun shrinking the size of these mineral ingredients creating mineral micro and nanoparticles to make them blend easier.
 The smaller the particles the better they blend into the skin and the higher the SPF (UVB) protection, but the less UVA protection they offer.
 This means that product creators should be mindful of the size they make the particles, to not compromise their protective capability.
 Usually, this means a combination of larger zinc oxide particles for protection and smaller titanium dioxide particles to provide a more sheer appearance.

 It should be noted that although these mineral nanoparticles are unlikely able to be absorbed into the skin, the regulation of nanotechnology is very underdeveloped, and we simply do not know the effects of these nanoparticles on our skin or health yet.
 One thing we do know however is that nanoparticles can be inhaled into the lungs and can potentially cause organ damage.
 Particularly titanium dioxide, which is a known carcinogen when inhaled.
 That being said, it is best to avoid mists that contain nanoparticles, as well as powders and chapsticks, as these can be inhaled or ingested more easily than lotions.

-Is Mineral SPF Still the Best Option?
+Mineral SPF Still the Best and Safest Option

 NBC HWC & Certified Esthetician, Founder of Radiant Beings Wellness & Beauty Coaching